soulwing/guacamole-auth-rest/README.md

 utilize this header to determine how to authenticate itself and will make a subsequent request with an appropriate `Authorization` header.

-In the case of OAuth 2, the provider implementation will make use of the `realm` parameter given in the `WWW-Authenticate` header in determining where to make the request for an access token.
+In the case of OAuth2, the provider implementation will make use of the `realm` parameter given in the `WWW-Authenticate` header in determining where to make the request for an access token.
 If the `realm` parameter starts with an `http:` or `https:` scheme and otherwise has the form of an HTTP URL, it will make a